Satellite Receiving Equipment Trading License in Dubai

 Sign your lease agreement for your chosen facility type

-Pay the applicable licence and registration fees
+Pay the applicable license and registration fees

-Receive your trading licence and begin operations
+Receive your trading license and begin operations

 Licensing and Compliance Requirements